HamzaEldeeb/Game-Project-Refactor/README.md

 # 🎮 Game Project Refactor

-A console-based Math Game that was refactored using **Object-Oriented Programming (OOP)** principles and clean code practices.

-The goal of this project is to transform a poorly structured codebase into a more maintainable, readable, and extensible design.
+A C# Console Application that demonstrates how to refactor a monolithic Math Game into a cleaner, maintainable, and scalable Object-Oriented Design using OOP principles.

 ---

-## 📌 Project Overview
+## 📖 Overview

-This project demonstrates the process of refactoring an existing game application by improving:

-- Code organization
+This project started as a single large class containing all game logic, level management, question generation, user interaction, and statistics tracking.

+The project was then refactored into multiple classes with clear responsibilities to improve:

-- Class responsibilities
+- Readability
 - Maintainability
+- Scalability
-- Readability
+- Reusability
-- Extensibility
+- Code Organization

-The original version contained tightly coupled code, and the refactored version applies better software design practices.
+The goal was to practice applying real-world refactoring techniques and Object-Oriented Programming concepts.

 ---

 ## 🚀 Features

-- Multiple difficulty levels:
-  - Easy
-  - Medium
-  - Hard

-- Different mathematical operations:
+### Before Refactoring
+- Large class handling everything
-  - Addition
+- Mixed responsibilities
-  - Subtraction
+- Difficult to maintain
-  - Multiplication
+- Difficult to extend

+### After Refactoring
-  - Division
+- Level-based architecture

-- Random question generation

-- Player score tracking

-- Game statistics
+- Question abstraction

-- Level management
+- Statistics management

-- Clean separation of responsibilities between classes
+- Separation of concerns
+- Cleaner code structure
+- Easier maintenance

 ---